ENG517/Procedure/loyc/p-howrse-reserve-apply-affix.md

 ## Applying an affix

+> Note: A horse can only receive up to **one** affix.
+If a horse was born in your breeding farm, you may change its affix at any time.
+If a horse was not born in your breeding farm, you cannot change or remove any affix that has already been assigned to it.

 1. Navigate to a horse's page in your breeding farm.
 Make sure this horse was born in your breeding farm.

 2. Next to the horse's name, select the **Plus** button and then **Edit profile**.